Sedation and Delirium in the Intensive Care Unit

 Management of pain in critically ill patients

 The most valid and reliable indicator of pain is the patient’s self-report.
 Information about pain, including location, quality, and intensity, should be elicited routinely as part of the patient’s vital signs.
 Tools such as the visual analog scale or numeric rating scale can be used to document severity.
 It is not uncommon for ICU patients to be unable to communicate with caregivers, in which case behavioral and physiologic indicators must be used to assess pain intensity.
-The FACES scale and Behavioral Pain Scale (
+The FACES scale and Behavioral Pain Scale (Table II) are validated tools for assessing pain, use of which has been associated with lower analgesic and sedative use and decreased time on the ventilator.

 |Partial tightened (e.g. brow lowering)||2|